Transesophageal Echocardiogram in Colorado Springs, CO

 What is a transesophageal echocardiography?

-Doctors use TEE to find problems in your heart’s structure and function.
+TEE Heart allows Doctors to find problems in your heart’s structure and function.
 TEE can give crisper pictures of the upper chambers of the heart, and the valves between the upper and lower chambers of the heart than a standard echocardiogram.

-Doctors will also use TEE for patients who have a thick chest wall, are obese, have bandages on their chest, or are using a ventilator.
+Doctors will also use Transesophageal Echocardiogram testing for patients who have a thick chest wall, are obese, have bandages on their chest, or are using a ventilator.

 The detailed pictures provided by TEE can help doctors see: